 How do you set up voice chat with Ollama on Mac?

-The voice chat pipeline is three blocks connected in sequence: microphone input flows to STT, the transcript flows to the LLM, and the response flows to TTS.
+Install ToolPiper - a starter model downloads on first launch, so the chat half works before you configure anything.
+Then open the tp-local-voice-chat template.
+The pipeline is three blocks connected in sequence: microphone input flows to STT, the transcript flows to the LLM, and the response flows to TTS.
 ModelPiper's pipeline builder shows this as a visual graph you can inspect and customize.

 Push-to-talk vs continuous listening